-Initiative ACCJC Standard Progress Future-Action Evidence Curriculum I.B.1 Implementation was completed in 2019 with Continue all curriculum development and assessment PA1-1 development and I.B.4 all curriculum development and assessment processes on eLumen.
-Continue to regularly survey PA1-2 assessment using I.B.8 processes now fully transitioned over to and collect member feedback regarding user issues PA1-3 eLumen II.A.3 eLumen. and concerns PA1-4 III.A.14 III.C.4 PA1-5 111.0.4 PA1-6 PA1-7 PA1-8 Visually I.C.1 All of the college's Learning and Career Continue to scale up and incorporate intersegmental PA2-1 represent clear II.C.5 Pathways are visually represented in the maps for certain CSUs and UCs.
-Create 8+8 PA2-2 pathways III.A.14 Program Pathways Mapper.
-See QFE #1 for roadmaps for programs of study available in back-to- PA2-3 through the more details. back, 8-week format.
-See QFE #1 for more details PA2-4 Program Pathways Mapper tool Strategically I.A.2 Headcount, enrollments, sections, and high Continue to further expand dual enrollment PA3-1 expand dual II.A.1 school partnerships have increased opportunities and create more high school PA3-2 enrollment significantly.
-Early College Pathways have partnerships and Early College pathways.
-PA3-3 been fully programmed out at several PA3-4 locations, allowing students to complete a PA3-5 degree or certificate by the time of their high school graduation.
-Scale up II.C.1 Headcount, enrollments, and section counts Continue to scale up student enrollment, aiming for a PA4-1 Summer Bridge II.C.2 have scaled up significantly.
-Course offerings completion rate of 60% among all incoming PA4-2 II.C.3 have been expanded.
-See QFE #2 for more students.
-II.C.5 details.
+Initiative ACCJC Standard Progress Future-Action Curriculum development and assessment using eLumen I.B.1 I.B.4 I.B.8 II.A.3 III.A.14 III.C.4 Implementation was completed in 2019 with all curriculum development and assessment processes now fully transitioned over to eLumen.
+Continue all curriculum development and assessment processes on eLumen.
+Continue to regularly survey and collect member feedback regarding user issues and concerns PA1-1 PA1-2 PA1-3 PA1-4 PA1-5 PA1-6 PA1-7 PA1-8 Visually represent clear pathways through the Program Pathways Mapper tool I.C.1 II.C.5 III.A.14 All of the college's Learning and Career Pathways are visually represented in the Program Pathways Mapper.
+See QFE #1 for more details.
+Continue to scale up and incorporate intersegmental maps for certain CSUs and UCs.
+Create 8+8 roadmaps for programs of study available in back-to-back, 8-week format.
+See QFE #1 for more details PA2-1 PA2-2 PA2-3 PA2-4 Strategically expand dual enrollment I.A.2 II.A.1 Headcount, enrollments, sections, and high school partnerships have increased significantly.
+Early College Pathways have been fully programmed out at several locations, allowing students to complete a degree or certificate by the time of their high school graduation.
+Continue to further expand dual enrollment opportunities and create more high school partnerships and Early College pathways.
+PA3-1 PA3-2 PA3-3 PA3-4 PA3-5 Scale up Summer Bridge II.C.1 II.C.2 II.C.3 II.C.5 Headcount, enrollments, and section counts have scaled up significantly.
+Course offerings have been expanded.
+See QFE #2 for more details.
+Continue to scale up student enrollment, aiming for a completion rate of 60% among all incoming students.
+PA4-1 PA4-2